Scooletz/blog.scooletz.com-posts/2022-03-01-Ukraine-not-MS-mvp.md

 Why I don't push that hard on hundreds of other companies?
 So you can do it on your own.
 I've spent years in .NET ecosystem and Microsoft has provided the stack that I worked with for years.
 I had MVP title from them.

-### Why loose impact
+### Why lose impact

-Do I loose the impact by saying that I'm not willing to be an MVP?
+Do I lose the impact by saying that I'm not willing to be an MVP?
 I can still talk to people, I can still give presentations, I can still help in their development.
 The only thing that I no longer have is a title provided by the company that does not clearly speak up and condemn the attack.

 ### But Microsoft is doing a lot